Topics

 4. Tap the Register button.

-After registration, you can select it by pressing the registration list button
+After registration, you can select it by tapping the registration list button.

 [diagram]